-The Mercedes F1 team have been competing in Formula One since 1954, seeing 8 Constructor’s Titles and 9 Driver’s Championships.
+The Mercedes F1 team has competed in Formula One since 1954, winning eight constructor titles and nine driver championships.

-There consistency over the last 10 years has put Merceds up the ranks as one of the most successful teams in Formula One history.
+Their consistency over the last ten years has made Mercedes one of the most successful teams in Formula One history.

-The Mercedes-AMG Petronas F1 team is nicknamed the “Silver Arrows”.The Mercedes F1 team debuted in 1954 and that same year made their mark in Formula One winning their first race at the French Grand Prix and winning the 1954 Drivers’ Championship with Juan Manual Fangio.
-Argentinian driver, Fangio won the Drivers’ Championship again the following year for Mercedes.
-Mercedes’ first two seasons in Formula One had undeniable success, however it was short lived with the team withdrawing from motor racing in 1956 after the Le Mans disaster in 1955 which took the lives of over 80 spectators and killed French driver, Pierre Levegh.
+The Mercedes-AMG Petronas F1 team is nicknamed the “Silver Arrows”.The Mercedes F1 team debuted in 1954, and that same year, they made their mark in Formula One, winning their first race at the French Grand Prix and the 1954 Drivers’ Championship with Juan Manual Fangio.
+Argentinian driver Fangio won the Drivers’ Championship again the following year for Mercedes.
+Mercedes’ first two seasons in Formula One had undeniable success.
+However, it was short-lived, with the team withdrawing from motor racing in 1956 after the Le Mans disaster in 1955, which took the lives of over 80 spectators and killed French driver Pierre Levegh.

-It was nearly 40 years before Mercedes made their return to Formula One as an engine manufacturer.
-Mercedes were in association with Ilmor, who developed the engines.
-After a successful few years, Ilmore was rebranded as Mercedes AMG High Performance Powertrains in 2005.
+It was nearly 40 years before Mercedes returned to Formula One as an engine manufacturer.
+Mercedes was associated with Ilmor, who developed the engines.
+After a successful few years, Ilmore was rebranded as Mercedes AMG High-Performance Powertrains in 2005.
 It wasn’t until 2010 that the team started competing again when they bought the Brand GP team and rebranded it as Mercedes.
 2014 marked a turning point in Formula One for the Mercedes F1 team.
-With the introduction of the Hybrid power units, Mercedes Formula One dominance began.
+With the introduction of the hybrid power units, Mercedes Formula One’s dominance began.

 Mercedes F1 Drivers 2022